-Fans stood and cheered, though, just like many had cheered the tying home run at Petco Park in San Diego.
+Son Nikolai was in his arms after he crossed home plate Saturday night with the cheers outnumbering the boos at Petco Park in San Diego.
 Fans seemed happy they were there to see a moment of history, even one as tainted as this.
 Still, they booed Bonds when he returned to left field and booed him every time he came up to bat.

 It was mildly amusing afterward when Bonds thanked San Diego fans for being so good to him.
 Maybe he missed the giant asterisk hung on a high-rise condo balcony overlooking right field or maybe he was just happy no one threw a fake syringe at him like last year.